 How to Get Rid of H Pylori

 H pylori can be diagnosed via stool, blood, or breath test.
 The standard first-line therapy is a one-week “triple pack” consisting of proton pump inhibitors (if you have ulcerns, to allow the stomach lining to heal) and the antibiotics clarithromycin and amoxicillin.
 If you don’t have ulcers or severs symptoms, other antibiotics may be recommended.
 As I mentioned above, however, I recommend extreme caution with antibiotic use due to antibiotic-resistant strains of H plyori.
 The stool test I use gives you results about whether the particular strain you have is resistant to the most commonly used antibiotics.
-As you can see below, the particular strain of H pylori I have is in fact resistant to the commonly used clarithromycin (and a couple others).

 - mastic, the gum resin of the mastic tree, which kills H pylori.
 I use this mastic gum formula combined with licorice and zinc to help reduce inflammation and heal the stomach and intestinal lining.